repolicy/csp-guru/paper.md

 Lilliestam, J., Labordena, M., Patt, A., & Pfenninger, S. (2017).
 Empirically observed learning rates for concentrating solar power and their responses to regime change.
 [Nature Energy, 2, 17094.]( https://doi.org/10.1038/nenergy.2017.94)

 ## Other peer-reviewed publications using csp.guru data for parts of their analysis
+Gilmanova, A., Z. Wang, J. Gosens and J. Lilliestam (2021).
+Building an internationally competitive concentrating solar power industry in China: lessons from wind power and photovoltaics, in: [Energy Sources, Part B: Economics, Planning, and Policy: 1-27.](https://doi.org/10.1080/15567249.2021.1931563)

+Malan, A. and K. Ravi Kumar (2021).
+A comprehensive review on optical analysis of parabolic trough solar collector, in: [Sustainable Energy Technologies and Assessments 46: 101305](https://doi.org/10.1016/j.seta.2021.101305)

 Gosens, J., A. Gilmanova and J. Lilliestam (2021).
 Windows of opportunity for catching up in formative clean-tech sectors and the rise of China in concentrated solar power, in: [Environmental Innovation and Societal Transitions 39: 86-106.](https://doi.org/10.1016/j.eist.2021.03.005)